IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I have used this [vegan] diet since 2008.
 I first tried it when I was preparing for my challenge of WBC super lightweight champion Junior Wittier -- my first world title fight -- and after seeing the results it gave me I have tried to stay as loyal to it as possible.
 It helps keep my body clean and it provides me with a tremendous amount of energy due to my body spending less energy breaking down foods like meats.
 This is a big key factor in my fitness. … The energy is always there.
 I feel so alive.
 My senses and reflexes are so acute. … With a vegan diet you always have energy, so much that sometimes I have trouble sleeping at night.
 You feel light.
 You don't feel bulky or heavy.
 This would benefit any athlete in any sport.”

 ― <a href="https://en.wikipedia.org/wiki/Timothy_Bradley" target="_blank">Timothy Bradley</a><span style="color:Chartreuse">(boxer with multiple world championships)</span>

+>“Vegan is a term that refers to people who have chosen a way of living guided by ahimsa (nonharming) and reverence for life. … Vegans recognize the value of life to all living creatures and extend to them the compassion, kindness, and justice in The Golden Rule.
+Vegans see animals as free entities in nature, not slaves or vassals, nor as chattel, pieces of goods to be bought and sold.
+An animal has feelings, an animal has sensitivity, an animal has a place in life, and the vegan respects this life that is manifest in the animal.
+Vegans do not wish to harm the animal any more than they would want the animal to harm them.
+This is an example of The Golden Rule precisely as it should be applied.”

+― <a href="https://en.wikipedia.org/wiki/H._Jay_Dinshah" target="_blank">H. Jay Dinshah</a><span style="color:Chartreuse">(founder of the American Vegan Society)</span>

 >“My perspective of veganism was most affected by learning that the veal calf is a by-product of dairying, and that in essence there is a slice of veal in every glass of what l had thought was an innocuous white liquid—milk.”